Cracking-Sciences/cracking-sciences.github.io/README.md

 </p>

 Welcome!
 This is a doujin music label and tech lab.
-- We are producing computer music with Tracker/Keygen moods.
+- We are producing computer music and cracking the musical spell that triggers human emotions.
 - We are developing experimental audio tools and plugins.